oneoffcoder/books/sphinx/python-dothis/source/dictionary-updating.rst

 .. highlight:: python
    :linenothreshold: 1

-The key is to avoid copying and updating dictionaries just to override values.
-ChainMap will take care of this concern.
-Notice how the discouraged approached copies d1 then updates with d2, while ChainMap starts with d2 followed by d1.
-This part of the ChainMap is awkward.
+Avoid copying and updating dictionaries just to override values. ``ChainMap`` can layer mappings without creating a merged copy, though the lookup order can be less obvious than a plain dictionary.

 Don't do this
 ^^^^^^^^^^^^^